1am9trash/CUDA_SGEMM/README.md

 ### 6. thread tiling register
 - An attempt was made to store the data used in 2D thread tiling computations in registers instead of accessing shared memory (smem) on each operation.
 - However, testing revealed a slight performance degradation.
 The benefit of reducing memory access by using registers was outweighed by the overhead introduced by managing data in registers.

+### 7. vectorized access
+- On GPUs, LDS.128 can be utilized to optimize memory access efficiency.
+Originally, 4 separate float32 access instructions can be combined into a single operation, referred to as vectorized memory access.
+- In kernel 6, matrices A and B are loaded into smem to accelerate subsequent computations.
+The loading of matrix B benefits from coalesced memory access across threads (same to kernel 2), allowing it to be combined efficiently.
+However, matrix A does not exhibit this continuity between threads.
+- In this kernel, the data portions of matrix A handled by each thread are restructured to ensure contiguous memory access.
+This enables the use of LDS.128 to accelerate the loading process.

+### TODO List
+- double buffer for prefetch
+- bank conflict in smem
+- warp tiling

 ## Reference
 - [How to Optimize a CUDA Matmul Kernel for cuBLAS-like Performance: a Worklog](https://siboehm.com/articles/22/CUDA-MMM)